timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-15:
+# Objectives for Today 2020-11-16:

-- Writing a script for Idea Generation video, the outline/questions did not work.
-- Shoot, cut and edit the Idea Generation video.
+- Updating of Key Performance Indicators
+- Updating the Discord Weekly Topic
+- Creating a Title, Thumbnail and Descriptiong for Streaming Video
-- Prepare title, thumbnail and description for Idea Generation video.
+- Preparing a reddit post and comment for streaming video
+  - Include number of hours streamed?

 **Purpose**

 To practice creating videos for content marketing (_this is just practice, not **yet** marketing_)

-NEW RECORD: Day 171 in a row
+NEW RECORD: Day 172 in a row